The idea of meeting your soulmate is the glorious stuff of rom-coms—and apparently real-life, everyday people, too.

 You might be wondering if you met your soulmate on a vacation, subway stop, or that time in the rain when a stranger invited you to share an umbrella—but didn’t realize it at the time.
 According to Dr. Tobin, yes, this is possible.
 “Everything in life is about timing.
 I believe it’s a matter of self-knowledge.
 When you understand that a relationship is not about control or the simple need of fulfillment but is essential to our psychological and spiritual development, then you’re open to the possibility of meeting your soulmate.”

-If you’re curious what to do if you feel like you’ve experienced a ships-in-the-night experience, Dr. Tobin suggests embracing it because it actually may have been what’s known as a “soul crossing.”
+If you’re curious about what to do if you feel like you’ve experienced a ships-in-the-night experience, Dr. Tobin suggests embracing it because it actually may have been what’s known as a “soul crossing.”
 He explains that this is a brief encounter with someone who crosses our path and has a lasting impact on the direction we choose in life.